samply/blaze/docs/performance/cql.md

 ![](cql/simple-code-search-100k.png)

 The first chart shows the results for the 100k dataset.
 It shows that the performance raises with the system size and declines a bit with the number of patients found.
-This decline can be explained because it is more costly to find the observations that are responsible for the patient match as to find no observations.
+This decline can be explained because finding a hit is a two stage process.
+First hits are found in the [CompartmentSearchParamValueResource Index](../implementation/database.md#CompartmentSearchParamValueResource) which will also contain historic matches that have to be further checked using the [ResourceAsOf Index](../implementation/database.md#ResourceAsOf).

 ![](cql/simple-code-search-100k-fh.png)